How hair grows | Male pattern baldness | Female pattern hair loss

-Whilst male pattern baldness is usually concentrated at the hairline, temples and crown, in women hair loss tends to be spread more diffusely throughout the central scalp, behind a preserved hairline.
+Whilst male pattern baldness is usually concentrated at the hairline, temples and crown, in women, hair loss tends to be spread more diffusely throughout the central scalp, behind a preserved hairline.

-Hair loss in women can be related to a whole range of factors including genetic predisposition, abnormal hormonal levels, underlying medical conditions, stress and even diet.
+Hair loss in women can be related to a whole range of factors including genetic predisposition, abnormal hormone levels, underlying medical conditions, stress and even diet.
 Therefore, a thorough evaluation is particularly important in order to identify and treat any associated medical conditions.
 This alone may reverse the hair loss, but if not, the action of stabilising the loss may allow us to consider hair transplant surgery in appropriate patients with sufficient donor hair supplies.